|

 embedded in each day for which an event has been defined.

-Adding the '-q' flag changes the format to print out as one column
+Adding the '-q' flag changes the format to print out as one

-marked red but the text associated with that holiday event is not

 printed.
+Holidays are marked red but the text associated with that

-The year-planner gives output only in HTML and therefore has
+holiday event is not printed.
+The year-planner gives output only in HTML

-effect only when used with the '-H' flag.
+and therefore has effect only when used with the '-H' flag.

-Here are a couple of examples of HTML calendars produced by
+Here are a couple of examples of HTML calendars produced by PCAL:

-Pcal Shortcomings
+PCAL Shortcomings

-Pcal has several shortcomings, some of which may be overcome in future releases:
+PCAL has several shortcomings, some of which may be overcome in future releases:

 -

-Pcal does not support the entry of a range of dates in the
+PCAL does not support the entry of a range of dates in the

 configuration file.
 Several people have requested fixes for or